ous-uio-bioinfo-core/Eurocan_microRNA/output-analysis/used_in_article/additionalfile1/README_suppl_tables.txt

 Explanation for the genelists (consensuslists and difflists_iClust_UCAM_only):
 Differentially expressed miRNAs between the two groups given in the file name.
 The adjusted P-values (adj.P.Val) listed are False Discovery Rates (FDR).
 Curated miRNAS: White= confirmed miRNAs, purple=possible miRNAs, yellow= equivocal, rejected= do not represent real miRNAs.
-(Fromm et al, 2015)
+(Fromm et al, 2015).
+Be aware that the "rejected" are still included in these lists, but not included in tables where significant miRNAs are counted.
+They may still be differentially expressed, although they are not microRNAs.
 Fold change is in log2, a positive value means that the first group (in the filename) has the highest mean expression, i.e is up-regulated compared to the second group.

 Further explanation for consensus lists: